Emotionally intelligent interfaces

 Another important area is discerning drivers' mental states.
 If a driver gets lost while trying to find a route through an unfamiliar city in heavy traffic, the burden of understanding advice from a navigational system could actually be more of a hindrance than a help.
 We have been working with a major motor manufacturer on systems to detect when a driver is confused, distracted, drowsy or even upset, and adapt the car's telematic systems accordingly.

-Six research students are currently working on affective computing: Ian Davies is considering uses in command and control systems, Tadas Baltrušaitis is considering affect in remote communications, Andra Adams is working on affective robotics for autism spectrum conditions, Ntombi Banda is working on fusion techniques for affective inference, Marwa Mahmoud is working on multi-modal inference of occluded gestures, and Vaiva Imbrasaitė is looking at the effects of music on emotions.
+Two post-docs and three research students are currently working on affective computing: Tadas Baltrušaitis is considering affect in remote communications, Andra Adams is working on affective robotics for autism spectrum conditions, Ntombi Banda is working on fusion techniques for affective inference, Marwa Mahmoud is working on multi-modal inference of occluded gestures, and Vaiva Imbrasaitė is looking at the effects of music on emotions.

 Further information